Hung parliament - what next for cycling?

 Sadly for road safety campaigning, former MP for Leeds North West, Greg Mulholland (Lib Dem) lost his position as Labour’s Alex Sobel took 44.1% of the votes to Mulholland’s 35%.
 Mulholland had worked tirelessly on justice issues for road victims, and would have been a useful ally during the next Parliament as our work will begin in earnest on the Ministry of Justice’s driving offences and sentencing review.

-While the inherent difficulties of governing with a hung parliament are yet to be fully understood, the Conservative deal with the Democratic Unionist Party (DUP) could herald more central governmental investment in Northern Ireland, as was speculated on the BBC’s Today Programme election special this morning.
+While the inherent difficulties of governing with a hung parliament are yet to be fully understood, the Conservative deal with the Democratic Unionist Party (DUP) could herald more central governmental investment in Northern Ireland.

 If we do begin to see more investment in Northern Ireland, this could present better opportunities to secure funding for active travel there, and allow all those Members of the Legislative Assembly to make good on their pledge to spend at least £10 per head on cycling measures.